sudhanshu-j/ShopEase/README.md

 - **Grid Layout**: The left sidebar, middle content area, and right section will remain aligned even as you resize the window.

+## Customization

+You can easily modify the styles or functionality by editing the style.css and main.js files.
+The CSS Grid can be adapted to change the layout, and JavaScript can be extended to add more interactive features.